PricelessToolkit/SOILSENS-V5/README.md

 |  A0    |   Analog Input  |

 > [!NOTE]
-> The VCC and output difference is 0.6V.
-Therefore, when powered with 3.3V, the output in air is 2.8V and in water is 1.30V.
+> When powered with 3.3V, the output in air is 2.8V and in water is 1.30V.

 ## Initial Test Code